Two firefighters injured, three homes destroyed as grass fires south of Lincoln prompt evacuations

 The first evacuation orders came around 2:44 p.m., when a fire that had started at the Lancaster-Gage County border threatened areas in Lancaster County south and west of Southwest 12th Street and Saltillo Road.

-The Hallem Fire Department requested deputies begin evacuating residents in the path of the fire, while a phone alert from the sheriff’s office also ordered evacuations.
+The Hallam Fire Department requested deputies begin evacuating residents in the path of the fire, while a phone alert from the sheriff’s office also ordered evacuations.
 Officials later said the order was voluntary.

 Around that time, another evacuation order was issued for people living in the area bound by South 38th and 54th streets and Olive Creek and Apple roads — a swath of rural land roughly between Cortland and Firth — due to a blaze southwest of Firth quickly advancing north.